-These include a Positive Ageing Review, an Economic Development Strategy, a Records Transformation project and Donald and Sea Lake Recreation Masterplan Reviews.
+These include a Positive Ageing Review, an Economic Development Strategy, a Records Transformation project, a Libraries Review, and Donald and Sea Lake Recreation Masterplan Reviews.
 These represent just part of our commitment to continuous improvement and development.

-A new Long-Term Community Vision and Council Plan will also be developed after the election of new councillors in October 2024.
+A new Long-Term Community Vision and Council Plan will also need to be developed after the election of new councillors in October 2024.
 The new Council will consult with the community on this document in accordance with its Community Engagement Policy.

-We'll also be working with our community to develop resilience and preparedness plans for future emergency management, conducting road network surveillance, and focusing on flood recovery efforts.
+We'll also be working with our community to develop resilience and preparedness plans for future Emergency Management, conducting road network surveillance, and focusing on flood recovery efforts.